- Home

 Advance care planning

-If you have not already done so, it is important to plan for your future medical care, and to discuss your preferences and values with your family, friends and health care team.
+It is important to plan for your future medical care, and to discuss your preferences and values with your family, friends and health care team.
 This process is called advance care planning.
-You need to be an adult and have capacity to complete advance care documents.

 Although advance care planning is often done when people are told their condition is terminal, or as they approach the end of life, it can be started at any time, whether you are healthy or ill.